 Winners of all classes are invited to the Winners Rostrum.

 - Historic Road Sports ánd Touring Cars up to and including 1976.

-– Although we do not force HTP papers upon you, you will recognize that period style and originality are key factors.
+- You will recognize that period style and originality are key factors.

 Reg’s in short